-The School offers courses in Chemical Engineering, Fuel Engineering and Food Technology.
+The School offers courses in Chemical Engineering, Fuel Engineering and Food Technology, and at graduate level in Biological Process Engineering.

 Chemical engineering is the application of the principles of the physical sciences, together with the principles of economics and human relations, to fields in which matter undergoes a change in state, energy content or composition.
 The chemical engineer is generally responsible for the design, construction and operation of plant and equipment used in the chemical processing industries.